rayehaarika597/RNN-ELi5/README.md

 ## Backpropagation Through Time

-Alright, let's dive into this like we're exploring a robot training camp!
+Let's dive into this like we're exploring a robot training camp!

 **1. Backpropagation (BP):**
 Imagine you have a squad of robots in training.
 Each robot is like a tiny brain trying to learn something new.
 Backpropagation is like the coach guiding them.
 The coach checks how well they're doing, figures out where they made mistakes, and then gives them specific instructions to get better.
 It's like correcting your friends when they're learning a new game – you tell them what went wrong so they can improve.